spring-guides/tut-spring-security-and-angular-js/basic/README.md

 * All the CSS classes (apart from "ng-cloak") are from [Twitter Bootstrap](http://getbootstrap.com/).
 They will make things look pretty once we get the right stylesheets set up.

-* The content in the greeting is marked up using handlebars, e.g. `{{greeting.content}}` and this will be filled in later by Angular.
+* The content in the greeting is marked up using handlebars, e.g. `{{greeting.content}}` and this will be filled in later by Angular (using a "controller" called "home" according to the `ng-controller` directive on the surrounding `<div>`).

 * Angular JS (and Twitter Bootstrap) are included at the bottom of the `<body>` so that the browser can process all the HTML before it gets processed.

 * We also include a separate "hello.js" which is where we are going to define the application behaviour.

+We are going to create the "angular-bootstrap.css" and "angular-bootstrap.js" source files by concatenating several library files in a minute.
+These and the

 ### Running the Application

-Once the home page file is added your application will be loadable in a browser (even though it doesn't do much yet).
+Once the home page file is added, your application will be loadable in a browser (even though it doesn't do much yet).
 On the command line you can do this

 ```
 $ mvn spring-boot:run